 Not only do stigmas keep our veterans from treatment, but there are times at some Veteran’s Affairs (VA) where the wait is extremely long, better care can be found in the private medical sector, or the treatment is not preferred.
 Another challenge is location.

 For veterans in rural areas, VA treatment is way too far or nonexistent altogether.
 The private sector, although with a financial cost, proves to be closer and better suited.

 The journal Substance Abuse and Rehabilitation state 41% of veterans accessing care are rural.
 Again, access to care is limited, VA Medical Centers are nowhere to be found, travel burdens, and lack of social interaction to feel comfortable when they get there.

 The more the distance and the older the veteran, the bigger the challenges.
 Greater attention must be paid to identifying effective, evidence-based treatment.
 Evidence-based treatment is a critical need!

 Physical injuries are frequent issues experienced by veterans.
 The strain that war places on people physically exceeds what most people experience.
 Injuries are often grounds for a return home, which means leaving one’s comrades behind.

-Minor or moderate injuries may be covered up and managed with pain medication instead of admitting that more extensive rehabilitation is needed.
+Minor or moderate injuries may be covered up and managed with pain medication instead of requiring more extensive rehabilitation.
 Major injuries mean automatic and typically permanent retirement from active duty.

-Traumatic Brain Injury as well as polytrauma conditions translate to continued distress even long after returning home.
+Traumatic Brain Injury and polytrauma conditions translate to continued distress even long after returning home.
 Narcotics and alcohol are some of the more commonly abused substances that turn into major addictions for veterans.